learn-co-curriculum/iterators-and-abstraction-ruby/README.md

 Don't worry if you're not fully grasping `each`.
 We'll cover this more in depth in subsequent lessons.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/iterators-and-abstraction-ruby' title='Enumeration and Iteration'>Enumeration and Iteration</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/iterators-and-abstraction-ruby'>Iteration and Abstraction</a> on Learn.co and start learning to code for free.</p>